-Red roses are always eye-catching in any garden painting, especially when plnated in a border.
+Red roses are always eye-catching in any garden painting, especially when planted in a border.
 This old English variety just glowed in the sunshine.

 A lovely Plein‑air painting made in the walled garden at Burton Agnes Hall – a garden which is overwhelming, speaking as an artist, as there's much to paint in there.